sous-chefs/nfs/README.md

   - ["statd_out"] = Outgoing port for statd, default 32766
   - ["mountd"] = Listen port for mountd, default 32767
   - ["lockd"] = Listen port for lockd, default 32768

+* nfs["exports"]

+  - This may be replaced in the future by an LWRP to load export definitions from a data bag.
+For now, its a simple array of strings to populate in an export file.
+    Note: The "nfs::exports" recipe is separate from the "nfs::server" recipe.

 USAGE
 =====